What is Cushing's syndrome or Pituitary Pars Intermedia Dysfunction (PPID)?

 - How nutrition plays a role

-Although there is no cure for Cushing's syndrome, with careful management, appropriate nutrition and veterinary treatment, many horses and ponies continue to have comfortable and active lives for several years.
-Nutritional management of Cushingoid horses and ponies is very similar to that of a laminitic and should therefore focus on maintaining a healthy body condition score (BCS) and providing a diet that is high in fibre and low in non-structural carbohydrate (NSC).
-Put simply, NSC is the sum of starch, sugar and fructan, the storage form of sugar in grass.
+Although there is no cure for PPID, with careful management, appropriate nutrition and veterinary treatment, many horses and ponies continue to have comfortable and active lives for a number of years.
+Nutritional management of horses and ponies with PPID is very similar to that of a laminitic and should therefore focus on maintaining a healthy body condition score (BCS) and providing a diet that is high in fibre and low in non-structural carbohydrate (NSC).
+Put simply, NSC is the sum of starch, sugars and fructan, the storage form of sugar in grass and other plants.

-- Feed small meals - a maximum of 2kg for horses, less for ponies.
+- Feed small meals.
+A maximum of 2kg per meal for horses, less for ponies.

-- Make all changes to the diet slowly, this includes changes in forage and grazing.
+- Make all changes in diet gradually, including changes in forage.

 - Maintain a regular exercise programme where possible.

-- Grass can continue to grow for most of the year, however it grows more rapidly in spring and autumn therefore extra care should be taken during these periods
+- Grass can continue to grow for most of the year but grows more rapidly in spring and autumn and therefore extra care should be taken during these periods.

-- Avoid pastures that have not been properly managed by regular grazing or cutting.
-Mature stemmy pastures and those stressed by drought or overgrazing may actually contain high levels of fructans
+- Avoid pastures that have not been properly managed.
+Mature ‘stemmy’ pastures and grass that has been stressed by drought or over-grazing may be deceptively high in WSC.